 This information is sometimes shared with the University of Cambridge, and in other cases, third parties.
-Below is more detail about the cookies we use, what they record and who the information is shared with.
-You are of course free to disable cookies.
+On this page you’ll find more about the cookies we use, what they record and who the information is shared with.

 Our cookies help us:

 - make our website work as you’d expect